 IP rating, waterproofing, and riding in rain or snow

 The water protection standard of IPX5 is a huge win for the Ninebot Max.
 Some critical components are even more waterproof and have an IP rating of IPX7.

-With that kind of IP rating, it is not waterproof in theory, but it still has tons of protection against water.
-In fact, that kind of standard means protection against weak jets of water from any angle.
-That means this scooter should not have any issues with riding through wet weather and environments.
+With that kind of IP rating, it is not waterproof in theory, but it still has tons of protection against water, and is one of the most water-resistant scooters in the world right now.
+In fact, that kind of standard means protection against weak jets of water from any angle, so this scooter should not have any issues with riding through wet weather and environments.

 Many of the key components that are usually the most vulnerable to water, like the charging port, screw holes, the brake cable, and the battery, are all well secured against water ingress.